format_list_bulleted Topic Overview

 5. Cleared and posted

-Once the expense request(s) that an advance or partial advance amount has been attached to completes its workflow, the advance amounts will post to PTA(s) as part of the expense request(s).
+Once the expense request(s) that an advance or partial advance amount has been applied to completes its workflow, the advance amounts will post to PTA(s) as part of the expense request(s).
 If an advance is only partially applied, it will continue to appear in aging with rows showing amounts for each expense request it is applied to.
 Once the full amount of the advance has been applied, it is considered cleared and no longer appears in the aging report.

 Managing Aging Advances